-I’ve been tasked by my organization to create an app very similar to one that’s already been built as an Example App.
+I’ve been tasked by my organization to create an app very similar to one that’s already been built as an open source app.
 Is it okay for me to reuse that source code in my app?

 Yes!
-All Example Apps are open and covered by the Apache license, so you are free to use them as-is or as a starting point for a new app.
-This is one of the primary reasons that Example Apps were created – to showcase the power of our APIs and SDKs and make them easier to consume!
+All of these apps are open source and covered by the Apache license, so you are free to use them as-is or as a starting point for a new app.
+This is one of the primary reasons that these apps were created – to showcase the power of our APIs and SDKs and make them easier to consume!

-I found a bug in one of your Example Apps.
+I found a bug in one of your open source apps.
 If I submit an issue, when can I expect for it to be fixed?

-We do our best to maintain each of our Example Apps, however cannot guarantee a specific timeframe within which the issue will be resolved.
+We do our best to maintain each of our apps, however cannot guarantee a specific timeframe within which the issue will be resolved.

 If it’s something for which you already have a fix, in addition to opening an issue, we welcome you to also submit a pull request and contribute directly to the GitHub repository itself.
 We’d love to see our repositories represent collaboration with our developer community!

-Do I need an ArcGIS for Developers account to build and run an unpublished Example App?
+Do I need an ArcGIS for Developers account to build and run an unpublished app?

-In order to publish an Example App as your own (which removes the 'For Developer Use Only' watermark) and allow others to use it, this will separately require you to have an ArcGIS Developers subscription and licensed access to the appropriate SDK.
+In order to publish one of these apps as your own (which removes the 'For Developer Use Only' watermark) and allow others to use it, this will separately require you to have an ArcGIS Developers subscription and licensed access to the appropriate SDK.
 There are basic options of each that exist free of any cost.
 For more on that, see Developer Pricing and ArcGIS Runtime SDK Licensing.

 I have a suggestion for a particular feature or app I’d like to see.
 Is there a place for me to share that feedback?

-If your suggestion is a general one or revolves around the idea of a future Example App, feel free to open a discussion on the relevant developer community group pages.
+If your suggestion is a general one or revolves around the idea of a future open source app, feel free to open a discussion on the relevant developer community group pages.
 A discussion is a great way to raise attention to the idea.

 Likewise, if your suggestion is specific to an existing app and you already have an idea in mind of how it could be implemented, feel free to: